AbdulmalikAgboola/Altschool-Cloud-Exercises/README.md

-this is my exercise repo
+this is my second semster altschool repo